edu05/java-katas/src/main/java/kata/bowling/readme.md

 throw any pins in any of their shots gets a score of 0.

 2. Provided a player doesn't throw the full 10 pins of any frame, the player's score is the sum of the pins thrown

+3. If a player throws the 10 pins of a frame with the help of both shots, the player's next shot counts twice towards the score